 Sales Professional- 24

 If you are faced with taking a Wonderlic test, there are several things that you can do to prepare for the test.
 Although the Wonderlic is a general intelligence test, you can prepare by taking a sample test.
 Sample Wonderlic tests are available on the Internet, many of which are quite accurate at calculating your Wonderlic test scores properly.
-There are no real Wonderlic tests available, as the actual Wonderlic tests are protected by Wonderlic, Inc.
+There are no real Wonderlic tests available, as Wonderlic, Inc protects the actual Wonderlic tests.

 We find value in differences between learning, interpreting and overall opinions.
 Please share your thoughts freely about this topic, but always remain respectful.
 Thank you for your contributions.